The Autistic Project Manager: My Journey Through Project Management

 Leading My Own Company as CEO

 Running my own company brought new challenges and opportunities.
 As CEO, I was responsible for everything from strategy to daily operations.
-Being autistic meant I approached leadership differently:
+At the time I didn't know I was autistic, I just knew (as I had always known), that I was different and this meant I approached leadership differently:

-I valued structure and routine, which helped me maintain focus.
+I valued structure and routine, which helped me feel less panicked when onsite at a new client environment

 I was selective about meetings, choosing those that added real value.